fabioz/startexplorer/misc/release-notes/README.txt

   automatically uses the parent directory.
 Finally, for a custom command that is intended for files & folders, no such check is executed before invoking the command.
+* "Copy resource path to clipboard" is now also available from the editor view.
+  This didn't make sense before (because it more or less would only copy the selected text to the clipboard) but in connection with the feature to use the file opened in editor when the text selection is empty this is quite useful.
+  By executing this on an empty text selection, you can now copy the path of the edited file directly to your clipboard.

 Version 0.8.0
 =============